 Judges from previous Aurealis Awards processes are welcome – indeed encouraged – to re-apply.
 But, in the interests of transparency and impartiality, no one may judge the same category for more than two consecutive years, and a break of two consecutive years is required before a judge can reapply to be a judge in that particular category again.

-Please provide the following information to Judging Coordinator Katharine Stubbs at email@example.com, by 10 May, 2016.
+Please provide the following information to Judging Coordinators Tehani Croft and Katharine Stubbs at firstname.lastname@example.org, by 7 May, 2017.

 - Postal Address

 - Telephone number